What the CLTV:CAC Ratio Reveals

 CLTV:CAC = (Customer Lifetime Gross Profit) ÷ (Average CAC per customer)

-Customer Lifetime Value (CLTV) represents the total profit a company anticipates generating from a customer over the entire duration of their customer relationship.
+Customer Lifetime Value (CLTV) represents the total profit a company anticipates generating from a customer over the entire duration of their relationship.

 The ratio between them reveals whether your customer acquisition engine creates value or destroys it.

-What the Ratio Tells You
+What the Ratio Shows

 Understanding the ratio requires calculating its two components.